 Having simple recipes that use store bought convenience items are some of my favorites.
 Having a recipe that I can whip up after school and have ready in a few minutes time can be nice.
 Recipes from scratch are always best if I have the time for leisurely baking.

 If you are a fan of caramel apple pie, these cookies will quickly become one of your favorites.
 I used a store bought crust, canned apple pie filling, and my new favorite Smuckers Salted Caramel Topping (this stuff is amazing), plus some cinnamon and sugar.
 YUMMY!
 These little hand pie/cookies were so tasty.
 The cinnamon flavors and caramel were very addicting.
 I cheated and even drizzled mine with some additional caramel.
 I think I may have a slight addiction to caramel, ha ha.

 Since this recipe only uses a few store bought ingredients, you will find it super simple.
 I was lazy and did not weave my strips of crust.
 You can always take the time to weave yours to make them look a bit more attractive.
-This recipe will be great with any of your favorite pie fillings.
+This recipe will be great with Homemade Apple Pie Filling.
 I am thinking they would be amazing with pumpkin pie filling for fall too!

 1 package Refrigerated Pie Crust (2 crusts)